 What is the name and location of the wildfire?

-As of June 17, 2025, the Ranch Fire is an active, mostly contained wildfire in San Bernardino County, California.
-The 4,293-acre fire is burning southeast of Apple Valley, near Bowen Ranch Road and Coxey Truck Trail.
+As of June 20, 2025, the Ranch Fire is a fully contained wildfire in San Bernardino County, California.
+The 4,293-acre fire is burned southeast of Apple Valley, near Bowen Ranch Road and Coxey Truck Trail.

-Rugged terrain, winds, and low humidity are helping the fire grow and serve as barriers to fire containment (1).
-Some nearby residents have been told to evacuate immediately, and several structures have already burned (2).
+Rugged terrain, winds, and low humidity helped the fire grow and serve as barriers to fire containment (1).
+Some nearby residents were told to evacuate immediately, and several structures have already burned (2).

 Which cities or areas are affected by the wildfire?

-Apple Valley and Lucerne Valley, California are the cities most impacted by the wildfire.
-However, other nearby cities such as Hesperia, Lugo, and Victorville could all be impacted by wildfire smoke.
+Apple Valley and Lucerne Valley, California were the cities most impacted by the wildfire.

 What is the current containment status of the wildfire?

-As of June 17, 2025, the Ranch Fire is 90% contained.
+As of June 20, 2025, the Ranch Fire is 100% contained (3).
 Firefighters are actively working on constructing containment lines and protecting structures.

 The fire remains wind-driven, with shifting winds and low humidity contributing to its rapid spread and challenging containment efforts.